Ectario/articles-and-wu/WriteUps/r3ctf2025/mini-agent/README.md

 *The same two calls could be reproduced on-chain by submitting an **Intent** tx, but cheat-codes are faster for local PoC.*

 * Agent side
-  * An off-line key signs a delegation that lets the 99-byte `MyAgent` run whenever that EOA sends a tx.
+  * An off-line key signs a delegation that lets `MyAgent` run whenever that EOA sends a tx.
 (But we need to take care that this implementation's **address** doesn't contains byte excluded by the Jail, since following [7702 eip](https://eips.ethereum.org/EIPS/eip-7702#abstract) it does have the implementation address in the bytecode `For each tuple, a delegation indicator (0xef0100 || address) is written to the authorizing account’s code.`).
   * This keeps `tx.origin == msg.sender` true while still giving us contract logic during battles.

 * Player side